Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Walking alone?
 That’s 2.5 km between gates under the sun!

-Guided tours drive you within the vast sites, saving time, energy, and letting you focus on what truly matters, exploring Teotihuacán’s temples up close with expert insight.
+Guided tours and day trips drive you to the vast sites, saving time and energy and letting you focus on what truly matters: exploring Teotihuacán’s temples up close with expert insight.

 Everything you get: Bypass queues and step straight into Teotihuacán, an ancient Mesoamerican city with awe-inspiring pyramids, plazas, and murals.
 Discover the Pyramid of the Sun, the Pyramid of the Moon, and the Temple of Quetzalcoatl.
 Roam the Avenue of the Dead and admire remnants of a lost civilization.